mikihau/reading-notes/cheatsheet-css.md

         "sidebar footer footer footer";
 ```
   - Elements can overlap with manual placement -- use `z-index` to toggle stacking order.
-  - [responsiveness] For responsiveness, use media queries to redistribute the grid and areas like
+  - [responsiveness] For responsiveness, use media queries to redistribute the grid and areas.
+E.g.
 ```css
 @media (min-width: size) {
   [selector with grid-template-columns and/or grid-template-areas declarations] }
 ```
+- Alignment
+  - `justify-*` for inline direction (horizontal for English), and `align-*` for block direction (vertical for English).
+  - `justify-content` and `align-content`: applied to the grid container, distribute additional space (if the grid is larger than the space needed to lay out the fixed width tracks) in the grid container around/between tracks.
+  - `justify-items` and `align-items`: applied to the grid container to move all items around inside the grid area they're in (if there are space).
+  - `justify-self` and `align-self`: same with `justify/align-items`, but for individual grid items.

 ## The Normal Flow
 - You can set the `display` property of an element to `block`, `inline`, `inline-block` -- some html tags already has defaults.